yoember/yoember.github.io/index.md

 })
 ```

-In javascript the `this` points always to that object which is wrapping it around.
-In the above example, the `this` will be undefined, because we are in a function after the Promise.
+In javascript, `this` always points to the object that wraps around it.
+In the above example, `this` will be undefined because we are inside the function after the Promise.
 Please learn more about it here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this

-This kind of problem is nicely solved in ES6/ES2015, in the new JavaScript, what I use mainly in this tutorial.
-However, no problem, if you see the old, traditional way also.
-Just for a second, of course.
+This kind of problem is solved nicely in ES6/ES2015, the new JavaScript, which is what I mainly use in this tutorial.
+However, it's not a problem if you see the old, traditional way also.
+We'll look at it this method for just for a second.

-In ES5 syntax, we have to save the controller context in a local variable.
-We can use a `_that` inside our `then`.
+In ES5 syntax, we have to save the controller context (the controller's `this`) in a local variable.
+We can set the controller's `this` as the variable `_that` so we can use it inside our `then`.

 In ES5 syntax our controller would look like this.
 (You don't have to use this code in your project.
-I will show the preferred ES6/ES2015 version after.)
+I will show the preferred ES6/ES2015 version after this.)

 ``` javascript
 import Ember from 'ember';